 Adopting someone and bringing them into your life is not just noble, it is heavenly.
 If you are adopting a dog, you are already halfway there to making one of the best decisions of your life.
-But, with more love and adoration of a pet, comes great responsibility.
+But, with more love and adoration of a pet, comes great responsibility (my dog has quickly become a big-time bluebird predator).
 With that being said, be markedly prepared for the following if you’re adopting a furry best friend.

 1. Be Prepared to be Confused